Counting and packing Hamilton cycles in dense graphs and oriented graphs: Introduction

 Using a technical lemma from \cite{CKO}, in Section \ref{sec::tools} we show that given an almost regular graph $G$ on $n$ vertices with $\delta(G)\geq n/2+\varepsilon n$, $G$ contains an $r$-factor with $r$ very close to $\delta(G)$.
 Therefore, we conclude that if the minimum degree of $G$ is at least $n/2+\varepsilon n$, then condition $(ii)$ in Corollary \ref{warmup2} can be relaxed to the requirement that $G$ is ``almost regular".
+Before stating it formally, we introduce the following notation: whenever we want to write that $x$ lies in the interval between $a-b$ and $a+b$, we simply write $x\in (a\pm b)$.